 These young Oregonians didn’t just bring their savings to the table.
 They prepared the site and planted the pinot noir and chardonnay vines themselves.
 They learned to stake and train vines, harvest, sort, and crush the grapes that became the winery’s first 1,500 cases in 1986.
 It was hard work, it was fun, and the wine was terrific.

 Today, Eola Hills Wine Cellars is still locally owned and operated and is one of Oregon’s largest wineries, farming over 325 acres of prime vineyard land.
 Production now surpasses 80,000 cases of fine wines that are enjoyed across the country and internationally.
 Our goal is to make wines that we feel capture the spirit and flavors of Oregon – we hope you enjoy them.

 Tom Huggins, Founder

-Tom Huggins is the founder and major stockholder of Eola Hills Wine Cellars.
+Tom Huggins is the founder and major shareholder of Eola Hills Wine Cellars.
 A true family businessman, Tom has been blessed to share in his success with his brother Jim, former head of Vineyard Operations, for over 30 years as well as his parents Clara and Bill prior to their passing.
-Today, his daughter Kylie, son Brett, and son-in-law Will work to carry the legacy of Eola Hills into the future.
-He now looks forward to focusing on the further development of the Legacy Estate property as well as continuing to host Eola’s renowned sports trips and international tours.
+Today, his daughter Kylie and son Brett make up the sales team and work to carry the legacy of Eola Hills into the future.
+In his semi-retirement, he looks forward to focusing on the further development of the Legacy Estate property as well as continuing to host Eola’s renowned sports trips and international tours.

 Two years into his Horticultural degree at Oregon State University, he ran out of funds and joined the U.S. Army in order to receive the Army College Fund.
 After three years as an Explosive Ordnance Disposal technician, he graduated from OSU with plans to become a nurseryman.